2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 #### 1. Oil and metals

-In Germany during the Weimar period, the theft of valuable materials was so widespread that roof lead was frequently stolen.
+During the Weimar period in Germany, the theft of valuable materials was so widespread that roof lead was frequently stolen.
 In Zimbabwe, desperation drove some to disrupt the power grid in order to extract oil from transformers and use it in their vehicles.

 Weimar: “The metal plaques of national monuments had to be removed for safekeeping.
 Brass doorbell plates were stolen from the doors of the British Embassy in Berlin.”